 - Determining whether a serious medical procedure or course of treatment is in an individual’s best interests;

 - Determining the lawfulness of an authorisation which deprives an individual of his or her liberty in a care home or hospital;

 - Authorising the deprivation of liberty of an individual in other settings;

-- Appointing a deputy to manage an individual’s property and affairs or make decisions about his/ her health and welfare;
+- Appointing a deputy to manage an individual’s property and affairs or make decisions about his or her health and welfare;

-- Dealing with disputes or issues relating to an attorney appointed by an individual to act on their behalf when they lose the capacity to make their own decisions.
+- Dealing with disputes or issues relating to an attorney appointed by an individual to act on his or her behalf when they lose the mental capacity to make their own decisions.

-The solicitors at MJC Law are experts in Court of Protection matters and can advise on any issues relating to mental capacity, including where there are proceedings before the Court of Protection.
+At MJC Law we are experts in Court of Protection matters and can advise on any issues relating to mental capacity, including where there are proceedings before the Court of Protection.